opencord/voltha-docs/overview/architecture_overview.rst

 The location of the ``kubernetes`` cluster is not of a concern of the VOLTHA project per se, it can be deployed in a data center, on the cloud or on the OLT box itself if the hardware is powerful enough, e.g. multi-chassis OLTs.
 Proper considerations should be made by the operator around failure and resiliency of the system in any of these different deployments.
-ONF recommends to deploy the ``kubernetes`` cluster on a 3 node bare metal cluster located close to the OLT(s) location, e.g. operator's Central Office.
+LF BB recommends to deploy the ``kubernetes`` cluster on a 3 node bare metal cluster located close to the OLT(s) location, e.g. operator's Central Office.

 Alongside VOLTHA and ONOS, the Device Manager, a (optional) component which implements the